Here are Some of the Best Cafes in Budapest, Hungary!

 So, if you’re looking for some of the best cafes in Budapest, ditch TripAdvisor and come along with us.
 We even made a handy cafe map to help you.
 P.S.
 If you need more help exploring Budapest, you might find these other Budapest posts helpful for trip planning:

-- Need a Place to Stay?
-The Best Areas to Stay in Budapest (with Neighbourhood Map and Hotels)
+- The Best Areas to Stay in Budapest (with Neighbourhood Map and Hotels)

-- Getting Hungry in Hungary?
-Some of the Top Restaurants in Budapest (as told by a guest Foodie Blogger!)
+- The Top Restaurants in Budapest (as told by a guest Foodie Blogger!)

 Budapest Cafe Map